ap0llo/Cake.GitLab/docs/identites-and-connection-objects.md

 <sup><a href='/examples/Frosting/Examples.cs#L119-L121' title='Snippet source file'>snippet source</a> | <a href='#snippet-ServerConnection-Simple' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-A `ServerConnection` can also be created from an existing `GitLabServerdentity`.
+A `ServerConnection` can also be created from an existing `ServerIdentity`.

 <!-- snippet: ServerConnection-FromIdentity -->
 <a id='snippet-ServerConnection-FromIdentity'></a>